 Thank you for reviewing our manuscript and for giving us the opportunity to address the points raised by you, Dr. Slocombe, and the two reviewers.

 An overarching concern was whether our paper addresses fundamental biological principles.
-In this revision we clarify how our study is, indeed, rooted in biological
+In this revision we clarify how our study is, indeed, rooted in biological questions concerning the qualitative differences between the words of human language and communicative signals of non-human animals.
+In the revised introduction, we clarify the biological nature of the question we ask concerning the origin of spoken words and the role of the human capacity for vocal imitation in this process.

-Our paper addresses the fundamentally biological question of whether the human aptitude for vocal imitation is important for explaining the evolution of language.
 We have substantially edited the introduction to more properly situate our work for the audience of Proceedings B. For example, we present language in the broader context of primate vocal communication, and note aspects of language that distinguishes it from these other forms of communication.

 We also address each point made by the reviewers below.
 Referee 1: